Jon9851/ms3-/README.md

  ### First time Vistor Goals
 1. As first time user i would like some information one what the site is and what the sites does.
 2. The interface to be easy to use and self-explanatory.
-3. I want to be able to access the site on my phone and be easy to use while im using smaller devcies.
+3. I want to be able to access the site on my phone and be easy to use while im using smaller devices.
 4. I would like to know if m was registration sucessful.

  ### Returning Vistor Goals